FAQs

 Where an injury has been notified to the insurer, and there is insufficient information to determine the claim, or there has been a significant delay between the injury and the notice of injury, the insurer will have a ‘reasonable excuse’ not to commence provisional liability payments.
 A ‘reasonable excuse’ may include the following:

-If a reasonable excuse notice is provided, the insurer has a further 21 days to decide as to whether they will accept or decline the claim.
+If a reasonable excuse notice is provided, the insurer has a further 21 days to decide as to whether they will accept or decline the claim once you have provided formal notice of the claim by completing a claim form.

 The Workers Compensation requires all employers to have Workers Compensation Insurance.